Jolly-Pirate/witness_pubkey_failover.bash/README.md

 it provides automatic failover, without failback. the script exits after updating the public key.

-*** the script does not monitor if the witness servers.
+*** the script does not monitor the witness servers.

 ### Requirements
 * a local (not on the witness Server) steemd, and a cli wallet running with